 All staff are required to complete online safeguarding every 3 years.
 They are also required to complete any new training courses to keep up to date with current legislation and policies.

 These include but are not limited to; FGM, CSE, Prevent Duty.

 CPD opportunities are provided for staff when ever possible.
 Regular updates on new legislations a guidance is shared with staff verbally and via e-mail.
 Safeguarding is discussed at staff meetings too.
 Designated Leads complete the full designated lead training course provided by Bromley every 2 years, as required.

-If staff require any support or help with training they are encouraged to ask the designated lead or management team, this can also be discussed in their termly supervisions.
+If staff require any support or help with training they are encouraged to ask the designated lead or management team, this will also be discussed in their termly supervisions, but can and should be brought to attention as soon as necessary.